busterbenson/notes/_posts/2012/2012-10-10-behavior-change-is-belief-change.md

 I know what you're thinking.

-{% picture pieces/be-excellent-to-each-other.jpg --alt Be excellent to each other %}
+{% include img.html src='pieces/be-excellent-to-each-other.jpg' alt='Be excellent to each other' %}

 And more importantly, just be excellent.